 top

-This data record contains a character string (LEN = 5)
+This data record contains a character string (LEN = 5) that indicates

 the